August 17, 2021

 Finally, Sven Ruppert of JFrog stressed that attacks like the “Solarwinds Hack” are becoming more and more sophisticated and that the attackers now focus on the entire value chain.
 His session, “The SolarWinds Hack and the Executive Order on Cybersecurity Happened – It is Time to Prepare,” explored how you can prepare for the challenges of cyberattacks.

-Stay up to date on the latest from DevOps Institute, including professional membership, learning opportunities, special offers and more by joining the Humans of DevOps Community.
+Stay up to date on the latest from DevOps Institute, including membership, learning experiences, special offers and more by joining the Humans of DevOps Community.
 Become a member today!